OfficeDev/M365Bootcamp-TeamsOneProductivityHub/README.md

 - Setup [Ngrok](https://ngrok.com/download)

 ## The Workshop

-Follow the tutorial parts to build One Productivity Hub solution and complete the lab:
+[Presentation](Presentation.md) of the workshop is also available in this repository.
+For the lab exercises, please follow the tutorial parts to build One Productivity Hub solution and complete the lab:

 - [Part 0 - Environment Setup](/Labs/00-Setup.md)
 - [Part 1 - Create a new Teams custom tab](/Labs/01-Create_Teams_tab.md)